 Other intangible assets include customer relationships, non-compete arrangements, trade names, customer backlog, and internally developed software, which are being amortized over the assets' estimated useful lives using the straight-line method.
-Estimated useful lives range from eleven months to eight years.
-Amortization of customer relationships, non-compete arrangements, trade names, customer backlog, and internally developed software is considered an operating expense and is included in "Amortization" in the accompanying Condensed Consolidated Statements of Operations.
+Estimated useful lives range from seven months to eight years.
+Amortization of the intangible assets is considered an operating expense and is included in "Amortization" in the accompanying Condensed Consolidated Statements of Operations.
 The Company periodically reviews the estimated useful lives of its identifiable intangible assets, taking into consideration any events or circumstances that might result in a lack of recoverability or revised useful life.